nirmal-asanka/express-js-invoice-app/README.md

 # express-js-invoice-app

-small invoice app using express js
+A simple invoicing MPA (Multi Page Application) using express js, boilerplate for eslint, unit tests, mongodb use with express js.

 # prer-equisits